microsoft/aerial_wildlife_detection/readme.md

-# Multi-Project support branch
+# Multi-project support branch

 Big update for AIde to come: support for multiple projects!
 This will require lots of code changes, so stay tuned until this branch gets merged into the main code...

 # AIde: Assisted Interface that does everything